 - Speed – Powered by two General Electric T700-GE-701D engines, the Black Hawk has a cruising speed of 174 mph, a rate of climb of 1,315 ft/min, and a service ceiling of 19,000 ft.

 - Range – It has a range of 1,381 miles and a combat radius of 368 miles

 - External Cargo Hook – cargo hook has a lift capacity of 8,000 lbs

-- Mission – It’s primary mission is as a troop carrier and logistical support aircraft.
-Along with ability to be perform medical evacuations, this helicopter can be configured to conduct command-and-control, search-and-rescue, armed escort, electronic warfare and executive transport missions.
+- Mission – Its primary mission is as a troop carrier and logistical support aircraft.
+Along with an ability to perform medical evacuations, this helicopter can be configured to conduct command-and-control, search-and-rescue, armed escort, electronic warfare, and executive transport missions.

 - Crew – 2 pilots, 2 chiefs/gunners

 - Armament – Qualified launch platform that is capable of carrying 16 hellfire missiles and AIM-92 Stinger air-to-air missiles.
 With pintle mounts, some versions can carry 7.62mm or .50 caliber machine guns in windows.